Southern Gal

 Southern Gal is the debut and only solo album by American singer Terry Ellis.
 It was released by EastWest Records on November 14, 1995 in the United States, Recorded and released during the time her group, En Vogue, went on hiatus for two years, the album includes the R&B top ten hit "Where Ever You Are."

 Promotion

 "Where Ever You Are" was released on October 17, 1995 as the lead single from Southern Gal.
 It peaked at number ten on the US Hot R&B/Hip-Hop Songs, while also reaching number 52 on the US Billboard Hot 100, becoming the album's highest-charting single.
 "What Did I Do To You?" was issued by EastWest Records as the album's second and final single.
-Less successful than "Where Ever You Are,"it spend 10 weeks on the Hot R&B/Hip-Hop Songs chart, peaking at number 41.
+Less successful than "Where Ever You Are", it spent 10 weeks on the Hot R&B/Hip-Hop Songs chart, peaking at number 41.